dotnet/csharpstandard/standard/types.md

 - Any user-defined *struct_type* that is not a constructed type and contains instance fields of *unmanaged_type*s only.
 - In unsafe code ([§23.2](unsafe-code.md#232-unsafe-contexts)), any *pointer_type* ([§23.3](unsafe-code.md#233-pointer-types)).

-## §Types-And-Nullability Types and nullability
+## §Types-And-Nullability Reference Types and nullability

 ### §Nullable-Types-General General

-C# has long supported the notion of a nullable value type; for example, the type `int?` is the nullable version of the value type `int`.
-(Value types and their nullable variants are described in [§8.3](types.md#83-value-types) and [§8.3.12](types.md#8312-nullable-value-types).)
-Almost all of the remaining text in this subclause pertains to the addition of support for nullable reference types, with only occasional mention of nullable value types.
+Any expression of a reference type can either refer to an object, or be the value `null`, which indicates "no reference".
+The terms "nullable reference type" and "non-nullable reference type" refer to annotations that declare whether an expression is intended to be null or not.
+A compiler can provide diagnostics when a expression is not used according to that intent.

 There are three forms of nullability for reference types:

 - *null-oblivious*: A *null-oblivious* type can be assigned `null`.
 It's default null state is *not-null*.
 - *nullable*: A *nullable-reference-type* can be assigned `null`.
 It's default null state is *maybe-null*.
 - *non-nullable*" A *non-nullable reference* should not be assigned a `null` value.
-It's default null state is *not-null*.
+Its default null state is *not-null*.

-> *Note:* All reference types before the introduction of nullable reference types are *null-oblivous* reference types. *end note*

 Unlike with nullable value types, where value types `V` and `V?` denote different types, given a reference type `R`, the notations `R` and `R?` denote the same underlying type; the difference in their notations indicates, at compile time, only the intent of their usage, and allows for static flow analysis.
-Unlike a nullable value type, a nullable reference type has no relationship to the type `System.Nullable<T>`.
 An identity conversion exists among a nullable reference type, its corresponding non-nullable reference type, and its corresponding null-oblivious reference type (§10.2.2).

-> *Note*: By definition, a reference type is nullable; that is, a variable of that type can either contain a reference to an object or be the value `null`, which indicates “no reference.”
-C# has always supported reference types that can be the value `null`.
-To use the `?` suffix for nullable reference types, the lack of a `?` suffix indicates a non-nullable reference type.
-A Nullable contexts (§Nullable-Contexts) determines if reference types are considered nullable and non-nullable, or null-oblivious. *end note*
+> *Note:* By definition, a reference type is nullable; that is, a variable of that type can either contain a reference to an object or be the value `null`, which indicates “no reference.”
+The disabled nullable context matches the previous standard behavior for reference types.
+All reference types in these programs are *null-oblivious* reference types. *end note*

 ### §Null-oblivious-reference-types Null oblivious reference types